-Visitors don’t need to ‘focus’ on the lettering to be able to read what it says, the words are recognizable with a quick look rather than having to consciously focus on the letters to figure out what they are saying.
+Visitors don’t need to ‘focus’ on the lettering to be able to read what it says.
+The words are recognizable with a quick look rather than having to consciously focus on the letters to figure out what they are saying.

 3. Add your website and social networks as clickable links to your email signature

-Adding your website and social networks as clickable links to your email signature lets those you are communicating with easily check you out online.
+Adding your website and social networks as clickable links to your email signature makes it easy for people to click a link and find you online.

 4. Add social media icon(s) to your website, that link to your social network(s)

 - Set social media links to open your social networks in a NEW browser tab.
-It’s always best to have links to external websites, including to your social networks, open in a new browser tab.
+It’s always best to have links to external websites, including your social networks, open in a new browser tab.
 This way visitors can check out your social network and, once done, your website remains open so they can continue to browse.

 6. Include your title-cased website address and custom social web addresses on everything

-Include your website address and links to your major social networks on your print and online material.
+Your website address and the web addresses to your major social media accounts should be listed on all of your print and online material.
 Not only marketing stuff, everything!
-Business cards, invoices, letterhead, in-store and mail out fliers, brochures, newspaper ads, and anything else you can think of.
+Business cards, invoices, letterhead, in-store and mail out fliers, product promotional packaging, brochures, newspaper ads, and anything else you can think of.